ry-v1/Notes/Spark: The Definitive Guide.md

         - After a Spark Application completes, the driver processs exits with either success or failure.
         - The cluster manager then shuts down the executors in that Spark cluster for the driver.
         - At this point, you can see the success or failure of the Spark Application by asking the cluster manager for this information.

+- The Life Cycle of a Spark Application (Inside Spark) -The SparkSession
+        - The first step of any Spark Application is creating a SparkSession.
+        - In many interactive modes, this is done for you, but in an application, you must do it manually.